allianceauth/allianceauth/docs/installation/auth/apache.md

 AllianceAuth gets served using a Web Server Gateway Interface (WSGI) script.
 This script passes web requests to AllianceAuth which generates the content to be displayed and returns it.
 This means very little has to be configured in Apache to host AllianceAuth.

+In the interest of ~~laziness~~ time-efficiency, scroll down for example configs.
+Use these, changing the ServerName to your domain name.

 ### Required Parameters for AllianceAuth Core

 The AllianceAuth core requires the following parameters to be set: